r0bun/Gym-tracking-app/README.md

 - **kg / lbs toggle** — per-exercise unit preference, remembered across sessions
 - **Superset linking** — link two exercises together with a shared superset label
 - **Exercise search** — search and filter cloud-synced exercise list by muscle group
+- **Workout rename** — tap the title to rename any workout session
 - **History** — browse and delete past workouts with confirmation dialog
+- **Theme customization** — pick from 8 preset accent colors or enter any custom hex code; app recolors instantly
+- **Compose previews** — every screen has @Preview composables for rapid UI iteration in Android Studio
 - **Offline-first** — all workout data stored locally in Room; exercises cached from Supabase on login

 ---